ropensci-archive/roweb2/content/blog/2020-04-14-devguide-release/index.md

 * explicitly mentions [roxygen2](https://roxygen2.r-lib.org/).
 Prospective submitters, note that if you used to write documentation the hard way, you can convert it using [rd2roxygen]( https://yihui.org/rd2roxygen/).

-* explicitly mentions the packaging guide and guide for authors
+* explicitly mentions the packaging guide and guide for authors.

 * asks whether the submitted package is intended to go on Bioconductor, similar to what's asked for CRAN.